 I’m sitting here now after a day full of activities on Mothers Day, celebrating my sweet mom and go figure…. (selfishly) all I can think about right now is how many days I’ve gone without showering.

 Before you get all grossed out and plug your nose, it hasn’t actually been THAT long alright?
 But I sit here and I rewind to the amount of crap I have put into my body over the last few weeks.
-The amount of sugar, caffeine and (a little too many) carbs that have filled me up to the point of feeling nauseous and bloated.
+The amount of sugar, caffeine and (a little too many) carbs that have filled me up to the point of feeling nauseous and bloated, makes me feel nauseous and bloated.
 I sit here and am once again trying to put off getting into the shower.
 Another day of wanting to avoid seeing how my body has responded to… def(eat).

 “He who fears being conquered is sure of defeat.”